 Sub-letting is when a tenant rents out a room in the home they are living in to another person who is not on the lease.
 If someone offers you a room to rent in a sub-letting arrangement, you should ask them to show you that they have written permission from their landlord, before you agree to move in and pay them any money.
 If a tenant sublets without the landlord's written permission, the landlord can end the tenant's lease and your lease agreement with the tenant.

 For more information on share houses and sub-letting, view our Types of rental agreements page.

 Boarding or homestay

-A landlord, estate agent or owner may ask you for a ‘holding deposit’ before you sign a lease, and refund it after both you and they have signed the lease.
-If there is no tenancy agreement within 14 days, the deposit must be refunded by the next business day.
+A landlord, estate agent or owner may ask you for a ‘holding deposit’ before you sign a lease.
+They must refund it after both you and they have signed the lease.
+If the lease is not signed within 14 days, the deposit must be given back to you by the next business day.

 A landlord or agent cannot charge fees for other things, such as administration.
-If you are unsure whether a fee is legitimate, contact us.
+If you are unsure if you should pay for something, contact us.